dreipol/dreiAttest-android/README.md

 ## Usage

-### `DeviceAttestationServices`
+### `AttestationProvider`
-The library uses the `DeviceAttestationService` - class to generate the actual google or apple device attestation
+The library uses the `AttestationProvider` - interface to wrap the actual google or apple device attestation services.

 #### Android
 For android dreiattest is using SafetyNet for your device attestation.
 To use this service you need to create an api key, which is described [here](https://developer.android.com/training/safetynet/attestation#obtain-api-key).